Are you wondering how to become a property developer? How to get development ready?

 Council will always hit you up for a request for further information as well, so you need to able to respond accordingly and timely.

-Each area will have its own processing times as well, so know that you’ll always have a wait.
+Each area will also have its own processing times, so know that you’ll always have a wait.

 12. Plan of Subdivision

 Your land surveyor will give you a big list of tasks, with a bunch of paperwork for you to complete for your subdivision to be approved.
 This usually occurs as your build begins.

 Managing this plan is vital.
 You cannot sell separate titled lots without this.